livegnik/2way-poc-design/01-protocol/01-identifiers-and-namespaces.md

 ## 1. Purpose and scope

-This document defines the identifier types and namespace rules used by the 2WAY protocol.
-It specifies how identities, objects, applications, domains, and schemas are named, scoped, and referenced at the protocol level.
-It establishes invariants and guarantees required for correctness, security, and interoperability.
+This document defines the identifier classes and namespace rules used by the 2WAY protocol as specified by the PoC design.
+It establishes how identities, applications, objects, domains, and schemas are named, scoped, and referenced at the protocol level.
+It specifies invariants, guarantees, allowed behaviors, forbidden behaviors, and failure handling required for correctness and security.

-This document does not define storage layout, cryptographic primitives, access control semantics, or sync behavior, except where identifier structure directly constrains those systems.
-Those aspects are defined elsewhere in the repository.
+This document is authoritative only for identifier semantics and namespace isolation.
+It does not define cryptographic primitives, schema content, ACL logic, sync mechanics, storage layout, or network transport, except where identifier structure directly constrains those systems.
+All such behavior is defined elsewhere and referenced implicitly.

-## 2. Responsibilities
+## 2. Responsibilities and non-responsibilities

-This specification is responsible for the following:
+This specification is responsible for:

-* Defining canonical identifier forms used by the protocol.
+* Defining all identifier classes used by the protocol.
 * Defining namespace boundaries and isolation rules.
-* Defining uniqueness and immutability guarantees for identifiers.
+* Defining identifier uniqueness, immutability, and lifetime guarantees.
 * Defining how identifiers are interpreted across trust boundaries.
-* Defining rejection conditions for invalid or ambiguous identifiers.
+* Defining rejection behavior for invalid, ambiguous, or unauthorized identifier usage.

-## 3. Non-responsibilities

-This specification does not define:
+This specification is not responsible for:

-* Key generation or cryptographic algorithms.
+* Key generation, signing algorithms, or encryption algorithms.
-* Object schemas or attribute semantics.
+* Graph object schemas or attribute semantics.
-* ACL evaluation rules.
+* Access control evaluation rules.
+* Sync ordering, conflict resolution, or replication mechanics.
-* Storage or indexing strategies.
+* Physical storage, indexing, or persistence strategies.
-* Network addressing or transport identifiers.
+* Network addressing or peer discovery identifiers.

-## 4. Identifier classes
+## 3. Identifier classes

-### 4.1 Identity identifiers
+### 3.1 Identity identifiers

-An identity identifier uniquely represents an actor in the system.
+An identity identifier represents a principal that can author operations.

-Actors include:
+Principals include:

 * Users.
-* Devices.
 * Backend services.
 * Applications when acting as signing entities.

 Properties:

-* Each identity identifier corresponds to exactly one Parent object.
+* Each identity identifier corresponds to exactly one Parent object in app_0.
-* Each identity identifier is anchored to at least one public key.
+* Each identity identifier is anchored to one or more public keys via Attributes.
 * Identity identifiers are immutable for the lifetime of the Parent.
-* Identity identifiers are globally unique within a node and across sync domains.
+* Identity identifiers are globally unique within the node and across sync.

 Invariants:

 * An identity identifier MUST NOT be reassigned.
-* An identity identifier MUST NOT be reused, even after revocation.
+* An identity identifier MUST NOT be reused.
-* An identity identifier MUST resolve to exactly one cryptographic authority at any given time.
+* An identity identifier MUST always resolve to exactly one owning Parent.

 Guarantees:

-* Authorship attribution is stable and verifiable.
+* Authorship attribution is stable.
-* Identity collision is structurally prevented.
+* Impersonation through identifier reuse is structurally prevented.

+### 3.2 Device identifiers

+A device identifier represents a device acting on behalf of an identity.

+Properties:

+* Device identifiers are represented as Parents linked to an identity Parent.
+* Device identifiers may carry scoped authority defined by typed edges.
+* Device identifiers may be independently revoked.

+Invariants:

+* A device identifier MUST be linked to exactly one identity identifier.
+* A device identifier MUST NOT exist without an owning identity.
+* A device identifier MUST NOT exceed the authority explicitly granted to it.

+Guarantees:

+* Device compromise impact is limited to its granted scope.
+* Device authority is explicit and auditable.

+### 3.3 Application identifiers

+An application identifier represents an application domain.

+Properties:

+* Application identifiers define namespace boundaries for schemas, object types, ratings, and domains.
+* Application identifiers are declared explicitly before use.
+* Application identifiers are stable across sync.

+Invariants:

+* Application identifiers MUST be globally unique.
+* Application identifiers MUST NOT overlap.
+* Objects belonging to one application MUST NOT be interpreted as belonging to another.

+Guarantees:

+* Cross-application contamination is prevented.
+* Schema interpretation is deterministic.

-### 4.2 Object identifiers
+### 3.4 Object identifiers

 An object identifier uniquely identifies a graph object.

-Object classes include:

-* Parents.
-* Attributes.
-* Edges.
-* Ratings.
-* ACL objects.
-* Revocation and recovery objects.
+Object classes include Parents, Attributes, Edges, Ratings, ACL objects, revocation objects, and recovery objects.

 Properties:

 * Object identifiers are assigned at creation time.
-* Object identifiers are unique within their app namespace.
+* Object identifiers are unique within their application namespace.
 * Object identifiers are immutable.

 Invariants: